gymrek-lab/core/docs/api/data.rst

 .. code-block:: python

-	from haptools import data
+	from core import data
 	data.Data

 All classes are initialized with the path to the file containing the data and, optionally, a `python Logger <https://docs.python.org/3/howto/logging.html>`_ instance.
 All messages are written to the Logger instance.
 You can create your own Logger instance as follows.

 .. code-block:: python

-	from haptools import logging
+	from core import logging
 	log = logging.getLogger(name="name", level="ERROR")

 genotypes.py